WordPress Manager For WHMCS

 Themes

-In the 'Themes' section you may prepare ready-made packages with selected by you themes or create your 'Custom Themes' and automatically install them along with the WordPress instance.
+In the 'Themes' section you may prepare ready-made packages selected by you themes or create your 'Custom Themes' and automatically install them along with the WordPress instance.
 In this quick and convenient way, your clients will have quick access to preinstalled themes on their WordPress without the need of searching them on their own. |

-In the 'General' part, enter the package name, select the directory of the test installation, describe the package in short.
+In the 'General' part, enter the package name and describe the package in short.
 Save the changes and then move to the 'Themes' tab.
 In this part you will also need to enable the package once it is prepared. |

 Add themes by searching through the existing ones, start typing the theme name, press enter and the results will appear.
-Add a single theme or use mass action button to add themes in bulk. |
+Add a single theme or use the mass action button to add themes in bulk. |

 Added themes will appear on the list of included immediately.
 You may always delete any unwanted themes when editing the package by pressing the bin icon. |